-Percent of people who report fair or poor general health status by income, 2019
+Percentage of Coloradans reporting fair or poor general health status by income, 2019

-EQUITY: Historic inequities and present-day racism can have profound impacts on health status.
+DATA: Historic inequities and present-day racism can have profound impacts on health status.
 Almost one in five Hispanic/Latinx Coloradans (19.4 percent) and black (non-Hispanic/Latinx) Coloradans (18.3 percent) report fair or poor health.
 By comparison, 13.0 percent of white (non-Hispanic/Latinx) Coloradans describe their health as fair or poor.